CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 • Reports more difficulty with memory for the past 2 years and asks, “This is just normal for my age, right?”

-• Repeated the same story about her morning twice
+• Repeats the same story about her morning twice

 Clinical Assessment: MCI